zachzeyuwang/zachzeyuwang.github.io/index.md

 		<img src="assets/images/zach.jpg" width="550px"/>
 	</td>
 	<td style="border:0px; text-align:justify; text-justify:inter-word;">
-		I am a PhD candidate in computer graphics at Yale University.
+		I am a final-year PhD candidate in computer graphics at Yale University.
 		My research focuses on VR/AR and sketching interfaces for content creation, with applications in design, perception, and cultural heritage.
 		My research has been recognized by an <a href="https://research.adobe.com/fellowship/previous-fellowship-award-winners/">Adobe Research Fellowship</a>.
 I received my BS (summa cum laude) in machine intelligence from School of EECS, Peking University in 2016.
 		<br>